 (n) Relevant issues not to be included in the Project’s scope.

-The Second Exploratory Workshop closed with the participants noting that next steps would be delineated in coordination with UNIDROIT’s sister organizations, including with the UNCITRAL Secretariat in light of UNCITRAL’s 56th Commission Session held in Vienna on 3-21 July 2023, and with the Hague Conference on Private International Law (“HCCH”).
+The Second Exploratory Workshop closed with the participants noting that next steps would be delineated in coordination with UNIDROIT’s sister organizations, including with the United Nations Commission on International Trade Law (UNCITRAL) Secretariat in light of UNCITRAL’s 56th Commission Session held in Vienna on 3-21 July 2023, and with the Hague Conference on Private International Law (“HCCH”).